garethjmsaunders/digital-code-style-guide/css/07-css-selectors.md

 header ul {}
 ```

-This selector's intent is to style any ul inside any header element, whereas our intent was to style the site's main navigation.
-This is poor selector intent: you can have any number of header elements on a page, and they in turn can house any number of uls, so a selector like this runs the risk of applying very specific styling to a very wide number of elements.
+This selector's intent is to style any `ul` inside any header element, whereas our intent was to style the site's main navigation.
+This is poor selector intent: you can have any number of header elements on a page, and they in turn can house any number of `ul`s, so a selector like this runs the risk of applying very specific styling to a very wide number of elements.
 This will result in having to write more CSS to undo the greedy nature of such a selector.

 A better approach would be a selector like: